JacksonAllan/c_cpp_hash_tables_benchmark/README.md

 ## Built-in tables

-The following hash-table libraries are included out-of-the-box.
+The following hash-table libraries are included out of the box.

 C++ Tables: